ChopinNo3Op9/STSCI5111_Exercise/README.md

 - **To begin**:
 1. `scrape_titanic_survivor.R` to scrape Titanic survivor data.
 2. `scrape_titanic_victim_and_combine.R` to scrape Titanic victim data and combine it with survivor data.
-3. `relationship_between_variables.R` to explore relationships between variables by running.
+3. `relationship_between_variables.R` to explore relationships between pairs of two variables.

 ## Hypotheses
 1. Passengers with higher passenger class have better chances of survival.